360Appz/Restaurant_Reservation/README.md

 # Section2

 1. What is version control and why is it important?<br><br>
+Version control allows developers to manage changes to files over a period of time and keep these changes in a database/repository.
+Version control is used synonymously with source control.
 The use of version control is important to keep track of changes, allow rollbacks, and allows team members to work off the latest versions.
-It also helps expedite time to market for software as every team member is on the same page in terms of the software version the team is working on

 2. List a few version control software available that is commonly used by developers.
  * Github